Mission

 Emerson Casper, Jr trustee

-Currently a college freshman and a former Pollyanna Teen Council leader.
+Currently a college student and a former Pollyanna Teen Council leader.

 Paquita Davis-Friday

-Paquita Y. Davis-Friday is the Senior Associate Dean in the Zicklin School of Business at Baruch College and a professor in the Stan Ross Department of Accountancy.
+Paquita Y. Davis-Friday is the Dean of the Massry School of Business at the University at Albany.
 She earned her Ph.D. and Master in accounting, M.A. in Applied Economics and B.B.A from the University of Michigan-Ann Arbor.

 Rebecca Gamzon